-In 2018, along with all Grupo Salinas companies, Grupo Elektra joined the United Nations Global Compact, the largest global initiative that promotes corporate sustainability through the implementation of 10 principles that promote respect for human rights, the establishment of decent labor practices, the environment and the rejection of corruption.
+In 2018, together with all Grupo Salinas companies, Grupo Elektra joined the United Nations Global Pact, the largest global initiative that promotes corporate sustainability through the implementation of 10 principles that promote respect for human rights, the establishment of decent labor practices, the environment and the rejection of corruption.
+In 2024 the Group reaffirmed its commitment to the initiative.

-In 2023, Grupo Elektra was selected to be part of the FTSE EMERGING ESG INDEX for the second consecutive year, along with 18 other Mexican companies that stand out in environmental, social and corporate governance (ESG) indicators.
+In 2024, Grupo Elektra was selected to be part of the FTSE EMERGING ESG INDEX for the second consecutive year, along with 18 other Mexican companies that stand out in environmental, social, and corporate governance (ESG) indicators.
 The Group had outstanding scores in customer responsibility, human rights, anti-corruption and climate change.
-For the second consecutive year, the Group was included in the S&P/BMV Total Mexico ESG index, which is comprised of 30 issuers listed on the Mexican Stock Exchange.

-For the sixth consecutive year, Tiendas Elektra and Banco Azteca received the Socially Responsible Company (ESR) distinction from the Mexican Center for Philanthropy (CEMEFI), while Italika was recognized for the eighth consecutive year.
+For the eighth consecutive year, Tiendas Elektra and Banco Azteca received the distinction as Socially Responsible Companies (ESR) from the Mexican Center for Philanthropy (CEMEFI), while Italika received the distinction for the tenth consecutive year.

-As of April 29, 2022, the Board of Directors was restructured to include two women as independent directors, representing 50% of the independent directors.
-Banco Azteca launched the "Somos" card, a savings account designed especially for women, providing them with benefits and tools.
+Banco Azteca launched the "Somos" card, a savings account designed especially for women that provides them with benefits and tools.
 This product was the winner of the PAR LATAM 2021 Ranking, awarded by Aquelaes.